 Ultraviolet “C” is the ultimate anti‐viral solution for Cruise Ship HVAC systems

-Cruise ships have special HVAC challenges – a frequent, fast and furious turnaround of passengers (many ships with over 5,000 passenger capacity), disparate needs room to room, area to area, and often high humidity and moisture levels.
+A Cruise ship has special HVAC challenges and as such requires special HVAC systems.
+A frequent, fast and furious turnaround of passengers (many ships with over 5,000 passenger capacity), disparate needs room to room, area to area, and often high humidity and moisture levels; these are the perfect breeding ground for a pandemic.

-Correctly specified* and installed in the ship’s HVAC systems, UVC will destroy airborne Norovirus and other pathogens, strengthening a ship’s resilience to the spread of infection and help vessels pass the US CDC Vessel Sanitation Program inspections. (*recommended 90,000 to 100,000 µws/cm2 UV intensity)
+Correctly specified* and installed on the ship HVAC systems, UVC will destroy airborne Norovirus and other pathogens, strengthening a ship’s resilience to the spread of infection and help vessels pass the US CDC Vessel Sanitation Program inspections. (*recommended 90,000 to 100,000 µws/cm2 UV intensity)

 Norovirus is a highly contagious and debilitating illness.
 The virus easily becomes airborne, circulating in the ship, ruining vacations.
 As few as 10 viral particles can cause infection; as a reference point, the average stool or vomit volume can contain over 100 million particles (Source: Washington State Department of Health).